-We have audited the Schedule of Investments of the New York City Industrial Development Agency (the Agency), a component unit of the City of New York, as of June 30, 2022 and 2021, and the related notes (the schedule).
+We have audited the Schedule of Investments of the New York City Industrial Development Agency (the Agency), a component unit of the City of New York, as of June 30, 2023 and 2022, and the related notes (collectively referred to as the "schedule").

-In our opinion, the accompanying schedule presents fairly, in all material respects, the investments of the Agency at June 30, 2022 and 2021 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying schedule presents fairly, in all material respects, the investments of the Agency at June 30, 2023 and 2022 in accordance with accounting principles generally accepted in the United States of America.